dannyh79/dannyh79.github.io/app/posts/(data)/2026-09-08-fastapi-asyncio-thread-map.md

 returns `202 Accepted` with a job ID, stores the work durably, and lets another worker process it after the HTTP response is gone.

-## The second loop is probably unnecessary here
+## The Second Loop Is Probably Unnecessary Here

 If the only reason for `S3AsyncWorkerThread` is to keep a blocking boto3 call off FastAPI's event loop, the route can use `to_thread()` directly: